RAINWATER HARVESTING SYSTEMS FROM WATER HARVESTING SOLUTIONS

 The practice of rainwater harvesting dates back to the earliest days of civilization yet was nearly lost in the age of inexpensive and readily available municipal water supplies.

-Lately, with the cost and supply of municipal water becoming an issue, there has been a growing resurgence of interest in rainwater harvesting by home and building owners.
-Thousands of small systems suppliers have emerged to fill the demands of homeowners across the country.
-But there are special challenges for the more sophisticated systems installed in commercial and institutional buildings.
+With the cost and supply of municipal water becoming an issue, there has been a growing interest in rainwater harvesting by home and building owners.
+There are special challenges for the more complicated systems installed in commercial and institutional buildings.
 The vastly larger quantities of rainwater collected require more sophisticated processing and storage, and the engineering standards and approval requirements are significantly more rigorous.

 Wahaso focuses entirely on the commercial and institutional building market – and has developed proven, large-scale rainwater harvesting systems that meet rigorous building and regulatory requirements.
 You can see examples of installed rainwater harvesting systems that we designed and built on our Projects Page.

 As rainwater comes into the system from the roof or parking area, there is usually one or more stages of filtration before the storage cistern.

 The first step is to remove as much debris as possible from the rainwater before it enters the system.
 A first flush sequence can be programmed into the control system that senses a rain event and diverts the first few minutes of rainfall to the stormwater system.
 This is an effective way of minimizing debris and contaminants in the water but also wastes many gallons.

 A high-capacity vortex filter uses the pressure of water coming off a roof or parking lot to spin it in a centrifugal manner and then force it through a cleaning screen.
 Debris drops through the center and to the stormwater system while clean water exits out the sides.
 We like this method because it is 95% efficient when screening large quantities of water and requires minimal cleaning or maintenance.
 Vortex filters can be located above ground or below ground.